 The Developing Youth Leadership Conference will help advisers learn how to establish a lodge and chapter culture that grows leaders who are capable of establishing goals, building teams, and guiding the lodge's work.
 Prior participation in the National Leadership Seminar is encouraged but not required.
-Information about future DYLCs can be found on the region websites.
+Information about future DYLCs can be found at oa-scouting.org/training/national-leadership-seminar-dylc.